 As a runner, a key piece of kit is the activity watch.
 While there are a number of running watches to choose from, having recently purchased the Garmin Fenix 6X Pro myself, here are my thoughts:

-Having got lost on the Green Man Ultra a couple of years ago, I decided two things; number 1 – always recce a course when it’s on your doorstep, number 2 – I wanted a device that I could upload the route onto.
+For me, having got lost on the Green Man Ultra a couple of years ago, I decided two things; number 1 – always recce a course when it’s on your doorstep, number 2 – I wanted a device that I could upload the route onto.
+40 miles in, when starting to struggle to remember my own name (let alone recall why I entered the race), I wouldn’t need to struggle with where I was going!

-Anyway, this summer I decided to upgrade my Garmin 220 for something with more functionality, that was better suited to the types of challenges and events that interest me these days, and following a recommendation from someone in my regular running group, I purchased the Garmin Fenix 6X Pro.
+Anyway, this summer I decided to upgrade my Garmin 220 for something with more functionality, that was better suited to the types of challenges and events that interest me these days, and following a recommendation from a few people in my regular running group, I purchased the Garmin Fenix 6X Pro.

 Functionality and Design